flapjacks/py_crawler/README.md

 py_crawler
 ==========

-get all anchor tags from a url
+Get all anchor tags from a url.

+Written for Python 3.3.